NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 ### From a Visual Studio project

-Creating a `.nuspec` from a `.csproj` or `.vbproj` file is convenient because other packages that have been installed into those project will be automatically referenced as dependencies.
+Creating a `.nuspec` from a `.csproj` or `.vbproj` file is convenient because other packages that have been installed into those project are automatically referenced as dependencies.
 Simply use the following command in the same folder as the project file:

 ```
 nuget spec
 ```

-This creates a template `<project_name>.nuspec` file as usual (where `<project_name>` is replaced with your project name), but includes tokens that will be replaced at packaging time with values from the project.
+This creates a template `<project_name>.nuspec` file as usual (where `<project_name>` is replaced with your project name), but includes tokens that are replaced at packaging time with values from the project.
 This means you do not need to update crucial values like the version number in the `.nuspec` as you update the project (but you can always replace the tokens with literal values, if desired).

-For example, the `<id>` value will typically appear as follows:
+For example, the `<id>` value typically appear as follows:

 ```xml
 <id>$id$</id>
 ```

-and will be replaced with the `AssemblyName` value from the project file.
+and are replaced with the `AssemblyName` value from the project file.
 For the exact mapping of project values to `.nuspec` tokens, see the [Replacement Tokens reference](../schema/nuspec.md#replacement-tokens).

 Note that there are several additional packaging options available when working from a Visual Studio project, as described in the [Creating the package](#creating-the-package) section later on.